th2-net/th2-codec/README.md

 ## Codec settings

 Common codec settings:
-* enabledExternalQueueRouting - option to enable/disable external queue routing logic.
-Default value is false.
+* enableExternalQueueRouting - enables external queue routing logic.
+Default value is `false`.

 Codec settings can be specified in `codecSettings` field of `custom-config`.
 These settings will be loaded as an instance of `IPipelineCodecFactory.settingsClass` during start up and then passed to every invocation of `IPipelineCodecFactory.create` method